onecompiler/docs/java.md

 # Java online compiler
 Write, Run & Share Java code online using OneCompiler's Java online compiler for free.
-It's one of the robust, feature-rich online compilers for Java language, running the latest Java LTS version which is Java 11.
+It's one of the robust, feature-rich online compilers for Java language, running the latest Java LTS version which is Java 17.
 Getting started with the OneCompiler's Java editor is easy and fast.
-The editor shows sample boilerplate code when you choose language as Java and you can also choose hundreds of reference programs to get started.
-For example, if you want to write a program on Java collections choose the collections tag from reference and see hundreds of pre-written programs on collections.
-You can pick one of them to start your coding.
+The editor shows sample boilerplate code when you choose language as Java, Happy coding!

 # Taking inputs (stdin)
 OneCompiler's Java online editor supports stdin and users can give inputs to the programs using the STDIN textbox under the I/O tab.
-Using Scanner class in Java program we can read the inputs.
+Using Scanner class in Java program, you can read the inputs.
 Following is a sample program that shows reading STDIN ( A string in this case ).

 ```java
 import java.util.Scanner;